 3. Swakopmund and Walvis bay: between desert and ocean ❤❤

 Another surprising place in Namibia!
 Swakopmund is a very nice little coastal town, built by German colonists.
-You will love to stroll in the streets and observe the old colonial buildings.
+You’ll love strolling through the streets and admiring the old colonial buildings.

 Then head to Walvis Bay where thousands of flamingos have found refuge.
-This is the biggest concentration we have seen in our lives.
+It’s the biggest concentration we’ve ever seen.

 Then continue your way, at the level of the lighthouse a huge colony of sea lions has elected residence.

-Make sure you drive on dry sand, we helped a Dutch family whose 4WD got sandy (they drove too close to the water).
+Make sure you drive on dry sand; we helped a Dutch family whose 4×4 was silted up (they drove too close to the water).
 They were very scared and were very happy to see us.

 It is also a good place for water activities and desert tours.
 We have selected, below, 3 ideas of activities to fully explore the region.
 A catamaran excursion to observe the largest marine animals or to travel through the dunes on a quad or 4×4!